Srijan-Ratrey/Fashion-Detector/README.md

-# 🎬 Fashion AI Pipeline - Flickd Hackathon
+# 🎬 Fashion AI Pipeline

 **Smart Tagging & Vibe Classification Engine for Fashion Videos**

 A complete AI pipeline that processes fashion videos to detect clothing items, match them to product catalogs, and classify aesthetic vibes.
-Built for the Flickd AI Hackathon.

 ## 🎯 What It Does